Environmental Enrichment for Indoor Cats: The Purrfect Place to Stay

 There are many different puzzle toys and slow feeder systems on the market which require your cat to work for one piece of food at a time.
 However, it is easy to encourage hunting behavior without any special equipment.
 Pouring your cat’s dry food into an empty egg carton will make him use his paws to pull out one piece at a time.
 You can also cut holes into a soda bottle to make an easy DIY rolling food dispenser.
 Or simply hide small amounts of food around the house for your cat to find and enjoy.

 Cats can be picky and may refuse to work for the same boring old kibble they used to eat freely from a bowl.
 You can help your cat transition to this new routine by first using treats to stimulate his interest, then gradually incorporating increasing amounts of his daily meals.

-Providing plants for your cat to chew and play with is a great way to bring the outdoors in.
+Providing plants for your cat to chew on and play with is a great way to bring the outdoors into your home.
 Catnip and cat grass are easy to grow indoors and are particularly enticing for your cat.
 Remember that many house plants are toxic for cats, so be sure to do your research before bringing new plants home.
 A great resource for this is the ASPCA Toxic and Non-Toxic Plants List

 For an indoor cat, your house constitutes their entire world.
 This can be frustrating for a species born with an instinct to roam a large territory.
-Environmental enrichment is of the utmost importance to keeping your indoor cat healthy and happy.
+Environmental enrichment is of the utmost importance as it will help you keep your indoor cat healthy and happy.
 For more ideas and current research on enrichment, visit The Ohio State University’s Indoor Pet Initiative.